 Esoterica: Acupuncturists here in California claim results in cases of “high blood pressure, diabetes, high cholesterol, heart disease, chronic and acute pain, fatigue, headaches, menopausal symptoms, pregnancy, infertility, weight and immune system issues.”
 They also claim value in general health maintenance, stress relief, clarity of thought and decision making.
 Many practitioners also offer a variety of “holistic modalities.”
 These include herbal medicine, nutritional counselling, aroma therapy, flower remedies, moxybustion and emotional clearing.

 I saw some fine abstracts by Richard Diebenkorn and Sam Francis at the Norton Simon Gallery in Pasadena.
 The abandoned and casual use of colour and the jumpy, juicy stuff cast its spell.
 It seems to me that part of the value of going to museums, for artists anyway, is to let the stuff cast its spell.
 One lesson learned is to “start anywhere.”
-The “girl” is a figment of the imagination, a vehicle for the “stuff.”
+The “girl” [painting above] is a figment of the imagination, a vehicle for the “stuff.”

 Value and dangers of yoga

 Maybe my own situation is clouding my vision here, but acupuncture for creativity?
 Fahgeddaboutit!
 This artist is going three times a week for acupuncture and physical therapy (legalized torture) due to having stupidly torn her rotator cuff.
 The cuff healed — but with some nasty adhesions.
 One of the dangers of yoga — as a 30-year practitioner myself — is overdoing.
 That’s partly how I tore the rotator cuff.
 But it’s a far more viable way than acupuncture to ‘get in touch with your inner whatever.’
 Acupuncture is meant for pain and healing.
 Try some gentle stretches and practice deep breathing.